Booligoosh/codetheweb.blog/_posts/2017-10-07-structure-of-an-html-document.md

 image: '/assets/img/posts/structure-of-an-html-document/cover.png'
 tags: HTML
 keywords: "learn HTML, how to learn HTML, HTML tags, HTML structure"
+checked: [grammarly]
 ---
-In this article I will show you the overall structure of an HTML page.
+In this article, I will show you the overall structure of an HTML page.
 Now that you know the [HTML syntax][last-post], it's time to know how to use it.

 ## Declaring the DOCTYPE
 All HTML documents start with a *`DOCTYPE`* tag.
 This tells the web browser that the file is an HTML page.
-A*`DOCTYPE`* tag looks like this:
+A *`DOCTYPE`* tag looks like this:
 ```HTML
 <!DOCTYPE html>
 ```
 Oh!
 I almost forgot to tell you: you should follow along with me.
 If you're not set up to write and test your code, check out [this article][set-up] first.

 So, pop open your [code editor][code-editor] and make a new file called `structure.html`.
 Once that's all done, type the code snippet from above into it.
-Note that*`DOCTYPE`* is all uppercase, while `html` is all lowercase (a bit counter-intuitive).
+Note that *`DOCTYPE`* is all uppercase, while `html` is all lowercase (a bit counter-intuitive).

-The*`DOCTYPE`* tag is not a normal HTML tag - it is an exception.
-Normally, you are not allowed to have an `!` at the start of the opnening tag.
+The *`DOCTYPE`* tag is not a normal HTML tag - it is an exception.
+Normally, you are not allowed to have an `!` at the start of the opening tag.
 The*`DOCTYPE`* does not have a closing tag (other HTML elements don't have closing tags either though).

 ## The &lt;html&gt; element
 We need to wrap our entire code in a `<html>` element to tell the browser that what's inside is our HTML (wait what? didn't we just do that? idk, the internet is weird).
 We are going to be putting code *inside* the HTML tag, so we also need to give it a closing tag.
 Based on my [last post] [last-post] on HTML syntax, try and guess what our code should look like now...